cbergman/gma-0.1.3/README.md

 -   expr.local.ecoli.tech.sh
 -   expr.local.yeast.tech.sh

+The local scripts demonstrate how to run GMA on a single workstation.
+The scripts with tech in theit filenames run with pre-set options for different NGS technologies.
-Once you have cloud computing system on your local machine or from commercial services such as EC2, you can use expr.hadoop.\* script file for your convenience.
-This is a simple guideline.
+The hadoop scripts demonstrate how to run GMA on a cloud computing system such as EC2, you can use expr.hadoop.\* script file This is a simple guideline.
 Since we have no idea about your system environment, you need to modify the given scripts along to your system.
 There are explicitly specified with keyword "TODO" so that users easily modify 3 TODOs in the scripts.